ahmedzaki147258/Black-Hores/README.md

 - **User Management**: Admins can create and manage products, suppliers, and delivery personnel.
 - **Order Tracking**: Admins can track the status and total costs of orders.
 - **System Monitoring**: Full visibility into system operations and user activities.
-- **Notification**: FCM is used to notify admins about critical system events, such as new user registrations, order cancellations, and system maintenance alerts.

 ### 5. Warehouse Application
 The Warehouse Application is designed to manage inventory and related operations.
 Features include: